Get Started with AI Guard

 )

-Beginning with dd-trace-java v1.54.0, a new Java SDK is available.
-This SDK provides a streamlined interface for directly interacting with the REST API from Java applications.
+The Java SDK (dd-trace-java v1.54.0 or later) provides a streamlined interface for directly interacting with the REST API from Java applications.

 The following sections provide practical usage examples: